Put You on the Game: Background and recording

 The Game's management team were keen for him to work with Timbaland, as they felt The Documentary needed another potential single and wanted to take advantage of Timbaland's popularity at the time.
 Per Aftermath Entertainment A&R Angelo Sanders, once the collaboration had been arranged Timbaland would frequently turn up to the recording studio at "two, three in the morning" having been out partying the night before, supposedly to give him a better idea of current music trends.
 This creative process eventually inspired him to create the instrumental of "Put You on the Game".

 Lawsuit

 Two years after its release a lawsuit was filed from a Major India Record Company Saregama India, Timbaland, co-producer Nate "Danja" Hills, the Game, Interscope Records along with a few other Production companies were being sued for using an uncleared sample.
 The sample in question is from the Bollywood song "Baghon Mein Bahar Hai" from the 1969 soundtrack to the movie Aradhana.

 Music video

 The music video features the Game with many appearances by his current and former Black Wall Street affiliates.
 The video shows various places in Los Angeles County, including downtown Los Angeles and Compton.
 The video shows many Los Angeles landmarks such as Staples Center, the Watts Towers, and LAX.
+Video model Maliah Michel and The Game's brother Big Fase 100 make cameo appearances.